ACE Program – Frequently Asked Questions

 What is the average age of the students in the program?

 41 is the average age of our students, but we have students of all ages, 18 years old and up.
-Anyone who has graduated from high school or earned a GED is eligible for admission.
+Anyone who has graduated from high school or earned a Commonwealth Secondary School Diploma (or equivalent from other states and countries) is eligible for admission.

 Can I take all my classes at the partnership site?